produce101levi/Evidence-4/README.md

 ![0](https://github.com/produce101levi/Evidence-4/assets/117374505/e1b69511-2af1-4086-8bc3-89f3217250a5)

-The functional programming paradigm is used because the functions in the program are pure (which means they do not modify external states and depend only on their own local inputs & parameters).
-The depthFirstSearch() function is also recursive.
+The functional programming paradigm is used because the functions in the program are recursive and the solution is based on functions.

+While C++ does not suppport pure functions inherently, the program's solution has been thought of in such a way that the least amount of external variables and states possible are modififed.
+However, because inmutability is not present in the code, we cannot say that the functions are pure.

 **Time Complexity**